Date & Time

 See Get Involved below

-Join us on Saturday, April 22 at Boom Island Park for a fun run/walk that supports the creation of a pollinator pathway along the Mississippi River
+Join us on Saturday, April 20 at Boom Island Park for a fun run/walk that supports the creation of a pollinator pathway along the Mississippi River.
+Dogs are welcome!

 Earth Day Cleanup is held at several sites throughout the City of Minneapolis.
 It is a collaborative effort between the Minneapolis Park and Recreation Board (MPRB) and City of Minneapolis Solid Waste and Recycling.

-Thank you to Cargill for sponsoring the event and to all of our volunteers for coming out and making this event a huge success.
-We collected:
+Thank you to the Minnesota Lottery, Continental Cement, Budget Dumpster, Friends of Lake Hiawatha and the Westminster Presbyterian Church for sponsoring the 2019 event and to all of our volunteers for coming out and making the clean up a huge success.
+Here are the numbers:

 Cleanup was initiated in 1995 to draw attention to the water quality improvement needs of Minneapolis’ lakes and the effects that individual actions have on urban water quality.